 COLWELL BAY (WEST WIGHT)

-Near to accommodation at The Bay, Colwell |
+Near to accommodation at The Bay, Colwell.

 Totland Bay (West Wight)

 Stony beach at high tide but lovely outlook and does get sandy sections at low tide.
 Some parking on the seafront, though it's not free any more.
 Bit of a long walk down otherwise.
-Includes a pier which has been repaired in recent years.
+Includes a pier that has been repaired in recent years.
 Reasonable toilets.
 Restaurant on the front.
 Bit stony for swimming at high tide so bring wetsuit shoes!

 Chilton Chine (South West Wight)